ILostMyRumHam/Underexaggerators/README.md

 Do you wish to remove certain parts?
 Do you wish to replace all of Officer Duckling's lines with 'kvá kvá'?

 You can do all of that and more.
-Simply create a review request and if it isn't spam, I'll merge it into the main directory.
+Simply create a pull request and if it isn't spam, I'll merge it into the main directory.